-(ii) "Value" For the purpose of Paragraph 5(i)(C) and 5(ii), the Value of Posted Credit Support will be calculated as follows: (i) in the case of cash, the face amount thereof; and (ii) in the case of any securities agreed as Other Eligible Support, the Valuation Agent shall seek three (3) mid-market quotes as of the relevant Valuation Date or date of Transfer from parties that regularly act as dealers in the securities or other property in question
+(ii) "Value" For the purpose of Paragraph 5(i)(C) and 5(ii), the Value of Posted Credit Support will be calculated as follows: (i) in the case of cash, the face amount thereof; and (ii) in the case of a Letter of Credit, 100% of the Value of the Letter of Credit unless either (i) a Letter of Credit Default shall apply with respect to such Letter of Credit or (ii) twenty (20) or fewer Local Business Days remain prior to the expiration of such Letter of Credit, in which case the Valuation Percentage shall be 0.

-.

 (iii) “Alternative”.
 The provisions of Paragraph 5 will apply except to the following extent; pending the resolution of a dispute, Transfer of the undisputed Value of Eligible Credit Support or Posted Credit Support involved in the relevant demand will be due as provided in Paragraph 5 if the demand is given by the Notification Time but will be due on the Second Local Business Day after the demand if the demand is given after the Notification Time.